 Beged Kefet is a Hebrew language afterschool program for students in kindergarten through high school.
 It opened in September 2008 in response to the local community’s need and has been headquartered at the Oshman Family JCC in Palo Alto since September 2009.
-Beged Defeat operates satellite campuses at the JCC in Los Gatos, and in Sunnyvale and Foster City.
+Beged Kefet operates satellite campuses at the JCC in Los Gatos, Sunnyvale, Foster City, the East Bay, and Stanford.

 Beged Kefet’s purpose is to teach the fundamentals and improve the knowledge of Hebrew throughout the four language skills—reading, writing, speaking and comprehension.
 In addition to teaching the language, we emphasize and incorporate learning about Jewish holidays and Israeli culture in our curriculum, as well as integrating family activities in the different grade levels.